exogee-technology/graphweaver/src/examples/s3-storage/README.md

 [https://min.io/docs/minio/macos/index.html](https://min.io/docs/minio/macos/index.html)

-** An alternative option is to use Localstack, see details below **

 Once Minio is installed you can start the server with the following command:

 `MINIO_ROOT_USER=root MINIO_ROOT_PASSWORD=<choose a password> minio server ~/data --address :9003 --console-address :50003`